sujoy146/weather-app/README.md

 - 🌍 Search weather by city name
 - 🌡️ Displays temperature, humidity, and wind speed
 - 🖼️ Dynamic weather icons based on live data
-- 🔄 Automatically loads weather for London on first render
+- 🚨 Gives error for wrong or empty city name
 - ⚡ Powered by OpenWeatherMap API

 ---